Leaf it to us

-On days when we expect the weather to be at its worst, some services will leave earlier or call less frequently at some stations, which you can check on our short term autumn timetables page.
+On days when it's forecast that our trains will have less grip on the tracks because of weather conditions and leaf fall, some services will call less frequently at some stations, which you can check on our short term autumn timetables page.

 These timetable changes give us the extra time we need to drive the trains safely.